RichMercer/TelligentInstanceManager/README.md

 ## Installation
 1. `Set-ExecutionPolicy RemoteSigned`
-2. `Install-Module -Name TelligentInstanceManager`
+2. `Install-Module -Name TelligentLocalInstance`
-3. `Initialize-TelligentLocalInstance -Path [Path to install]`
+3. `Initialize-TelligentInstanceManager -Path [Path to install]`

 We recommend that the path you install to is high up on your file system (e.g. `c:\TelligentInstances`) - if you install to a deep directory, you may encounter issues within Telligent Community due to Window's MAX_PATH length.